LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 ### AEM

-This setup works for all latest major AEM Versions, including AEM as a Cloud Service, which is Adobes latest AEM offering.
+This setup works for all the latest major AEM Versions, including AEM as a Cloud Service, which is Adobes latest AEM offering.
 The Cloud SDK and 6.5 are in active development and receive new features on a regular basis.
 The Cloud SDK is being versioned via timestamps, such as `aem-sdk-2021.3.5026.20210309T210727Z-210225`, while the AEM On-Premise and Managed Services offerings still bear the classic `major.minor.patch` level notation.